peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An arbitrary-precision decimal number.
+* An arbitrary-precision binary float.
 If this value is positive zero, returns positive zero.
 Signals FlagInvalid and returns quiet NaN if this value is signaling NaN.

 ### NextMinus
-    public EDecimal NextMinus​(EContext ctx)
+    public EFloat NextMinus​(EContext ctx)
 Finds the largest value that's smaller than the given value.

 **Parameters:**